Running Your Club.

 Submit your grant application for any future event, activity or item, during term time.

-Allow 3 weeks processing time before receiving the money.
+Allow up to three weeks processing time before receiving the money.

 Your club exec or committee is our first port of call to help your club be the best.
 The executive team drives the direction of the club, has a good relationship with LUSA, and work to deliver what makes your club amazing.

 Some clubs will have a big executive, and some a bit smaller.
 At the very least it should be made up of at least a President, Secretary and Treasurer.

 Everyone in your executive should drive the Club, not just one person!

 Considering a Membership Fee?

 LUSA encourage all clubs to seriously consider a membership fee.
 This helps you out, as it provides some funds to kick-start your activities for the year.
 It also helps keep you on-track as your members will be expecting something from the club.
 We like it because we get a really good idea of how many people are involved, and what's popular.

 In exchange for joining and paying the fee, there might be discounted event tickets, apparel, or some other sweet benefits.
 Some Clubs have been doing this for a while, and it tends to work a treat.